MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-custom-tabs-with-yeoman-generator.md

 1. In the navbar located at the far-left of the Teams App, click (**&#8943;**) *More added apps*.
 You will be presented with a list of personal view apps.
 2. Select your app's personal/static tab from the list to view.

-Yo!
-You just built and published your Microsoft Teams custom tabs!
+### Nice work!
+You just built and published a Microsoft Teams custom tabs.